-- (1) Charles Darwin University ('the University', 'CDU') maintains and develops a permanent collection of works of visual art and craft as part of the CDU Art Collection, for the cultural enrichment of its student body, staff and wider community and as a resource for teaching, learning, research, and enjoyment and place-making. - (2) The CDU Art Collection comprises more than 3,400 works of art and is the third largest collection of art held by a public institution in the Northern Territory.
-On a national scale, it may be classified as a small to medium size Australian regional collection. - (3) The CDU Art Collection is designed to complement rather than compete with other public art collections and collecting institutions in the region.
+- (1) Charles Darwin University ('the University', 'CDU') maintains and develops a permanent collection of works of visual art and craft as part of the CDU Art Collection.
+The collection serves to provide cultural enrichment to students, employees and the wider community and as a resource for teaching, learning, research, enjoyment and place-making. - (2) The CDU Art Collection comprises more than 3,600 works of art and is the third largest collection of art held by a public institution in the Northern Territory.
+On a national scale, it may be classified as a small to medium sized Australian regional collection. - (3) The CDU Art Collection is designed to complement rather than compete with other public art collections and collecting institutions in the region.